discretize/discretize-guides/builds/elementalist/weaver/index.md

 - If you have spare time before the encounter becomes active
    - Start in <Skill name="Air Attunement" disableText/> <Skill name="Fire Attunement" disableText/>
    - Precast <Skill name="Meteor Shower"/> on staff, swap back to sword/dagger and attune to <Skill name="Air Attunement" disableText/> <Skill name="Air Attunement" disableText/> while casting.
 This can't be done using weapon swap as it interrupts casts, it is recommended to use build template for that purpose.
-- When there is an available mistlock but the party is not going for a full precast (mostly in t4s) at least precast <Skill id="5516"/> for yourself.
+- When there is an available _Mistlock Singularity_ but the party is not going for a full precast (mostly in t4s) at least precast <Skill id="5516"/> for yourself.
 </Card>

 </GridItem>